 During winter months, hiding a middle is as easy as a pea coat over a thick sweater.
-In summer time, the truth comes over the sides of your swimsuit.
+In the summertime, the truth comes over the sides of your swimsuit.
 A tummy tuck or also known as an abdominoplasty may just be your answer.

 An abdominoplasty, or a tummy tuck as it is more commonly known, is a cosmetic surgery procedure for those wishing to improve the look and feel of their abdominal area.
 The procedure tightens the muscles and removes loose skin and fat from the abdomen so that it appears flat and toned.
 Mostly associated with the very popular “mommy makeover” procedure that allows women to restore their figures after pregnancy, abdominoplasty is also used to help patients that have undergone extreme weight loss in a short period of time.
 After extreme weight loss or multiple pregnancies, stomach muscles can become distended, and diet and exercise alone cannot help.
 A tummy tuck surgically tightens weak muscles, while removing excess skin and fat, to flatten the abdomen.